Cabline CA-II Plus Harness Pinouts

 Micro coax

-Primary PCIe clock from the motherboard to the Network Adapter Main card, to be used for the x16 Cabline harness PCIe interface.
+Primary PCIe clock from the motherboard to the BlueField DPU Main card, to be used for the x16 Cabline harness PCIe interface.
 This clock must meet all the PCIe SIG spec requirements.
 It should be driven from the motherboard side.

 38